What Is The Difference Between A Condo And An Apartment In NYC?

 Go Back To Previous Page

 An apartment is a general term for a separate residence within a larger building.
-Getting your place to live will always be a hassle; part of it is learning the difference between your options.
-In the magical land known as New York City, there are two main types of housing people want condos and apartments.
+Getting your place to live will always be a hassle; part is learning the difference between your options.
+In the magical land known as New York City, there are two main types of housing people want: condos and apartments.
 They often look identical, too.
 So, what’s the difference between the two, anyway?
 Apartments are generally entire buildings owned by one person or a company, with individual units rented out to residents.
 Condos are buildings governed by an HOA but individually owned by people who live in them or rent them out.
 Understanding the implications of a condo versus an apartment is essential before you start looking for properties.
 There’s a lot to talk about here.
 So, it’s time to unpack it.

 Apartments in NYC can either be individually owned condominium units, co-op apartments, or one unit of a rental building that one landlord entirely owns.
 Many folks moving to New York City for the first time will be confused by the difference between a condo and vs. apartment.
 Often, properties will be listed as simply an “apartment” on real estate search websites, and home buyers will become confused to find out later that it is a condo or a coop.
 We’ll explain in this article the difference between a condo and vs. apartment in NYC.